 The move wasn’t easy.
-From adjusting to the weather changes and juggling careers to caring for their daughter, making a temporary home in the Philadelphia area had its challenges.
 But the support of visiting grandparents as well as resources provided by the Center and Ronald McDonald House helped ease the transition.
 And the care and expertise they were getting from a team of the most experienced professionals across all disciplines was well worth the trip.

-“When we left Memphis, we had no idea how long we'd be gone,” recalls Jenni.
-“It was very challenging to live so far away from home, but we were grateful for it.
+“It was very challenging to live so far away from home, recalls Jenni.
+"But we were grateful for it.
 I wouldn't change what we did.”

 On Oct.
 29, 2009, at 37 weeks, Cora Pappas was born in the SDU.
 With the support of CHOP’s obstetricians and midwifery team, Jenni was able to have the natural delivery she had originally planned.
 Since all mothers delivering in the SDU have particularly high-risk pregnancies, the full delivery team is always present in case of the need for an emergency C-section or any other unexpected complications.

 Immediately after her birth, Hedrick and the team worked to stabilize Cora.
 CDH babies require prompt placement of a tube to help them breathe and must have immediate access to specialized ventilation techniques.